LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 log, must be authorized to write to the security log.

-Can one installation of LOGbinder SQL process audit logs from multiple SQL Servers?
+Can one installation of LOGbinder for SQL Server process audit logs from multiple SQL Servers?

-Yes, LOGbinder SQL can monitor multiple shared folders for SQL audit logs produced
+Yes, LOGbinder for SQL Server can monitor multiple shared folders for SQL audit logs produced

 by different SQL servers.